Trying to Conceive Again

 It can be hard to stop smoking cigarettes but if you are thinking of trying to conceive, this is one of the best things that you can do.
 Evidence shows that smoking impacts both male and female fertility.

 Research from Edinburgh University has found that a chemical found in cigarette smoke (Cotinine) triggers a reaction which increases a protein in the Fallopian tubes.
 This protein, called PROKR1 raises the risk of an egg implanting outside the womb, leading to an ectopic pregnancy.
+The study results vary but smoking probably increases the risk of developing an ectopic pregnancy by between 50% and 200%.

 If you smoke, your doctor/GP should offer you help to stop if you wish.
 The NHS Smoking Helpline can also provide advice and support via phone and the website.